-Note that, by using large spheres as barriers, cusps cannot form at finite times along the flow by the avoidance principle.
+In fact, by using large spheres as barriers, cusps cannot form at finite times along the flow by the avoidance principle.
 In other words, such cusps must be ancient in the sense that they correspond to cusps which exist for all times $t \in (-\infty, {t^*})$.

-\textbf{Claim 3: The ancient cusps from Claim $2$ must bound a region of finite area.}\\ To prove the claim, we use an area estimate for the flow, inspired in part by \cite{BR}.
-Consider in the plane P the domain $D_c:= \{(x,r) \mid r > c \}$.
-That is, the points at least distance $c$ from the axis of rotation.
-Further let $\gamma$ be a simple curve in $P$ so that the turning number of (any connected component of) $\gamma \cap D_c$ is less than $1$.
-Now let $\gamma_t$ evolve by \eqref{rotsym_evol} and suppose $\gamma_t \cap D_c \neq \emptyset$.
-Using $\Omega_{c,t}$ to denote the region bounded by $\gamma_t \cap D_c$, we see that